someparty/someparty/source/articles/2020-01-26-killer-on-the-loose.html.markdown

 [Watch: lié - "Drowning In Piss" @ YouTube](https://youtu.be/Tl8bUXvCusQ "#")

-Calgary folk-punk singer/songwriter [Seth Anderson](https://www.sethandersonmusic.com/) recently announced his new record. *We Could Be* arrives on February 25 from Denver's [Snappy Little Numbers](http://snappylittlenumbers.blogspot.com/).
+Calgary folk-punk singer-songwriter [Seth Anderson](https://www.sethandersonmusic.com/) recently announced his new record. *We Could Be* arrives on February 25 from Denver's [Snappy Little Numbers](http://snappylittlenumbers.blogspot.com/).
 The first single from the album, titled "Highway Lights," surfaced online last week.
 Anderson commented that the song "acknowledges that sometimes things get difficult, but it doesn't mean that you have to stop."
 He elaborated in a statement:

 > "I found inspiration for the song while talking with a friend whose passion is surfing and travelling the world.
 With my love for touring and playing music, we share a fairly transient personality type.
 >